rockman007372/Obsidian-Vault/Resilient Distributed Datasets.md

 #### Key characteristics

 - **Distributed Dataset:** Collections of **objects** that are distributed over machines.
-- **Resilient:** If a partition of an RDD is lost due to a node failure, Spark can recompute the lost partition using the lineage information (the sequence of transformations).
+- **Resilient:** If a partition of an RDD is lost due to a node failure, Spark can recompute the lost partition using the lineage information (the sequence of transformations on the original data).
 - **Immutable**
 - **Lazy Evaluation:** transformations on RDDs are not executed immediately.
 Instead, they are recorded and executed only when triggered by actions.
 - **Cacheable:** RDDs can be explicitly cached in memory, allowing Spark to persist the data across multiple operations.
 This can significantly speed up iterative algorithms or interactive data analysis.